kleopatra999/Chromium-Windows-Build/README.md

 Using
 ----

-Run this script from windows command prompt
+Run this script from windows command prompt without any parameters.